OpenMDAO/OpenMDAO/roadmaps/2022roadmap.md

 ### General performance improvments

 We've made strides on improving performance.
 In particular, total derivative coloring is substantially cheaper.

+Metamodel interpolation has been a consistent bottleneck, largely due to allowing a variable number of dimensions for each interpolant.
+By developing a series of fixed-dimension interpolants for structured data, we've been able to achieve considerably faster interpolation and differentiation.

 While not on the 2021 roadmap, the new function wrapping capability is a big deal that lowers the barrier to entry for OpenMDAO.
 Users no longer need to rewrite their existing functions as OpenMDAO components, and can put the `omf` function wrappers around them instead.
-This is an avenue to the use of automatic differentiation via Google `jax`
+This is an avenue to the use of automatic differentiation via Google `jax`.

 ### No Copy Transfers